sYoungkin/PlayAroundIT-observability-lab/docs/splunk-indexer-cluster-configuration.md

 ---

+## Adding New Indexes

+When adding a new index to the environment always update both apps:

+1. Add stanza to `pait_all_indexes/default/indexes.conf` with size and retention settings
+2. Add empty stanza to `pait_all_search_indexes/default/indexes.conf`
+3. Deploy `pait_all_indexes` to indexer cluster — mgmt-2 `manager-apps` → validate → apply bundle
+4. Deploy `pait_all_search_indexes` to search head cluster — mgmt-1 `shcluster/apps` → apply bundle

+---

 ## Troubleshooting

+**Search head crashes on startup after deploying index app:**
+The index app deployed to search heads contains volume references (`volume:hot_tier`) that cannot be resolved because `/opt/splunkdata` does not exist on search heads.
+Remove the app from `shcluster/apps` on the deployer, push an empty bundle to clear it from the search heads, then deploy `pait_all_search_indexes` instead which uses `$SPLUNK_DB` variables.

+**503 error when applying shcluster-bundle:**
+The SHC captain is temporarily unavailable — typically occurs after manually stopping and restarting search heads.
+Wait 30-60 seconds for captain re-election to complete and retry.
+The bundle push will succeed once a captain is elected.

+**`Cannot load IndexConfig: Required parameter=homePath not configured`:**
+An index stanza is present without path settings and no `[default]` stanza to inherit from.
+Ensure `pait_all_search_indexes` includes the `[default]` stanza with `$SPLUNK_DB` paths.

 **Peers not registering after start:**
-Check `pass4SymmKey` matches between the CM and the indexers.
+Check `pass4SymmKey` matches between CM and indexers.
 Check `manager_uri` is correct and port 8089 is reachable.
 ```bash
 sudo tail -100 /opt/splunk/var/log/splunk/splunkd.log | grep -i "cluster\|peer\|manager"
 ```

 **Bundle push fails:**
-Validate the bundle first — validation errors will show the specific config problem:
+Validate first:
 ```bash
 sudo -u splunk /opt/splunk/bin/splunk validate cluster-bundle
 ```

 **Peers go down after bundle push:**
-Check that the app deployed via bundle does not conflict with any app already in `etc/apps` on the indexers.
-Remove any duplicate apps from `etc/apps` on the indexers and restart.
+Check for duplicate apps in `etc/apps` on the indexers conflicting with apps in the bundle.
+Remove duplicates and restart.

 **Encrypted pass4SymmKey looks different across nodes:**
-This is expected and correct.
-Splunk uses non-deterministic encryption — the same plaintext encrypted multiple times produces different ciphertext.
+Expected and correct.
+Splunk uses non-deterministic encryption.
 Use `show-decrypted` to verify all nodes decrypt to the same plaintext value.

 **License peers not showing in UI:**
-The UI may take a few minutes to reflect connected peers.
 Use `splunk list licenser-slaves` on the CLI for immediate verification.
+The UI may take a few minutes to update.

 ---

 ## Notes

+- Never deploy `pait_all_indexes` to search heads — it will crash Splunk on startup due to unresolvable volume references
+- `pait_all_search_indexes` is the correct app for search heads — uses `$SPLUNK_DB` and `$_index_name` variables
+- When adding new indexes always update both apps and redeploy to both tiers
-- Apps in `manager-apps` are never run locally on the Cluster Manager — they are only distributed to peers via the configuration bundle
+- Apps in `manager-apps` are never run locally on the Cluster Manager — only distributed to peers via bundle
-- Always validate the bundle before applying — `validate cluster-bundle` catches errors before they reach the peers
+- Always validate the indexer cluster bundle before applying
-- Do not use `splunk restart` on peer nodes once replication has begun — use `systemctl restart Splunkd` or `splunk offline` followed by `splunk start` for safe restarts
+- Do not use `splunk restart` on peer nodes once replication has begun — use `systemctl restart Splunkd`
-- The bootstrap app in `etc/apps` on each indexer should be removed once the app is established in `manager-apps` — having it in both places can cause configuration conflicts
-- `pass4SymmKey` in cleartext in a config file will be automatically encrypted by Splunk on next start — this is the correct way to set it initially
+- `pass4SymmKey` in cleartext will be automatically encrypted by Splunk on next start